 It is in the best interest of all drivers to know what constitutes a primary or secondary offense.
 Know your rights so that law enforcement does not trample on them.

-In the event that you do find yourself in need of aggressive representation in a traffic violation or ticket case, contact The Wiseman Law Firm at 407-420-4647.
+In the event that you do find yourself in need of aggressive representation in a traffic violation or ticket case, contact The Wiseman Law Firm.
 Your first consultation is free!